-4.2 File system limitations
+4.5 SPIFFS file system limitations

-The filesystem implementation for ESP8266 had to accommodate the constraints of the chip, among which its limited RAM.
+The SPIFFS implementation for ESP8266 had to accommodate the constraints of the chip, among which its limited RAM.
 SPIFFS was selected because it is designed for small systems, but that comes at the cost of some simplifications and limitations.